-Assertiveness is about acknowledging another person’s request or need and being able to ‘own’ and speak up about their needs in a clear way.
+Assertiveness is about acknowledging another person’s request or need and being able to ‘own’ and speak up about your needs in a clear way.
 Being assertive also allows people to maintain healthy boundaries.

 Learning to be assertive yourself can be a great way to encourage your children to develop this skill in their own life.
 If you can effectively stand up for yourself and say ‘no’ without being aggressive, you will also show your child how to stick up for themselves while still respecting others.